Process modelling fundamentals

 Knowledge Check

-The three (3) questions in this activity are based on what you learnt from the video ‘Modelling consistency and standards'.
+The three questions are based on what you learnt from the previous video ‘Modelling consistency and standards'.

 Industry standards and specifications